abhinaverma97/Reflection/README.md

-# LifeCoach AI - Your Personal AI Life Coach
+# Reflection AI - Your Personal AI Life Coach

 A modern glassmorphism-styled website with an integrated Google Gemini AI-powered life coach chatbot.